Alice Russell (singer)

+Alice Russell (born 1 March 1975) is a British soul singer.

+Early life and education

-Alice Russell (born 1 March 1975 in Suffolk, England) is a British soul singer.
-She is the daughter of an organist, and grew up in Framlingham, Suffolk.
+Russell is the daughter of an organist, and grew up in Framlingham, Suffolk.
 At the age of nine, following in her father and sisters' musical footsteps, Russell began taking lessons on the cello, and sang in choirs, before studying art and music in Brighton from 1994.

 As well as the classical influences of her father, and formal music lessons, Russell began finding influence in gospel music and soul artists such as Stevie Wonder and Aretha Franklin from an early age which played a big part in the shaping of her style.

+Career

-Artists including Minnie Riperton, Eva Cassidy, Chaka Khan and Jill Scott are listed by Alice Russell as influences.
+Artists including Minnie Riperton, Eva Cassidy, Chaka Khan and Jill Scott are listed by Russell as influences.

-Early career

-Russell began making a name for herself in the early 2000s, contributing to recordings by Bah Samba, Quantic, TM Juke, Kushti and Nostalgia 77.
+In the early 2000s, she contributed to recordings by Bah Samba, Quantic, TM Juke, Kushti and Nostalgia 77.
 Her work with Bah Samba infused Latin sounds with tinges of uplifting jazz and funk, whereas her material with the band Kushti contained a more laid back, hip hop and soul inspired sound.
-Her debut album, Under The Munka Moon was released on the Tru Thoughts label in 2004, which was an amalgamation of various singles, remixes and collaborations.
+Her debut album, Under the Munka Moon was released on Tru Thoughts in 2004, which was an amalgamation of various singles, remixes and collaborations.

-In 2005, her debut studio album My Favourite Letters was recorded on the Tru Thoughts label.
-Created by Russell with co-writer, producer, guitarist and musical friend Alex Cowan (a.k.a.
-TM Juke), the album received positive reviews.
-Her third release, Under the Munka Moon II (Tru Thoughts) in 2006 compiled her most recent collaborations, remixes, and cover versions including an interpretation of The White Stripes' "Seven Nation Army".
-The Alice Russell – Live in Paris DVD also came out in 2006, and was the first DVD the Tru Thoughts label had released.
-Russell and TM Juke have been touring together since 2006 with chosen sidemen, performing to audiences in the UK, Europe, Australia, the US and in other countries.
-In summer 2006, Daddy G of Massive Attack requested Russell play the main stage at The Big Chill.
-Russell has also supported Lonnie Liston Smith, Femi Kuti, De La Soul and appeared on the bill with Amy Winehouse for the British showcase at the Midem Music Conference in Cannes 2007.
+In 2005, her debut studio album My Favourite Letters was recorded for Tru Thoughts, created by Russell with co-writer, producer, guitarist and musical friend Alex Cowan (a.k.a.
+TM Juke).

+Her third release, Under the Munka Moon II (Tru Thoughts) in 2006 compiled her most recent collaborations, remixes, and cover versions including an interpretation of the White Stripes' "Seven Nation Army".
+Russell and TM Juke toured together with chosen sidemen, performing in the UK, Europe, Australia, the United States and elsewhere.
+In 2006, Russell played the main stage at The Big Chill, and a DVD featuring a concert recorded Live in Paris came out.
-Her cover of "For Once in My Life" was featured in a British TV advertisement for clothing brand J.D.Williams in 2016.

-Pot of Gold

-In 2008, Russell released the album, Pot of Gold, which was released in November on the Six Degrees Records label in the US and Russell's own label Little Poppet in the UK.
+In 2008, Russell released the album, Pot of Gold, on Six Degrees Records in the United States and on her own label Little Poppet in the UK.